bailey27/cppcryptfs/README.md

 **Case insensitive**

 This option has effect only in forward mode and only when encrypted file names are used.
-Reverse-mode filesystems are always case-sensitive, and filesystems with plain text file names are always case-insensitive.
+Reverse-mode filesystems with encrypted file names are always case-sensitive, and filesystems with plain text file names are always case-insensitive.

 Normally, when file name encryption is used, cppcryptfs requires that files and directories be opened using the same case that was used when the files and directories were created.